niks3089/tech-blog/content/posts/token-history-problem-statement.md

 - Customers requiring beyond the 60-90 days of history can reach out and can pay for the additional storage/compute costs

 #### Token Compatibility
-- Ensure compatibility with all uncompressed token types, including token extensions, regular tokens and Metaplex tokens.
+- Ensure compatibility with all uncompressed token types, including token extensions & regular SPL tokens.

 #### Performance
 - Optimize the indexer for speed and filtering capabilities.